We are available for consultation by remote access with appointments limited to time-sensitive critical matters only.

 Bankruptcy is not merely for those who have acted irresponsibly in handling their finances.
 In fact, most individuals and businesses find themselves considering bankruptcy due to circumstances outside of their control, including:

 - economic recession.

 In this regard, bankruptcy serves as a safety net for debtors of all types that find themselves in a variety of dire circumstances.

-There are different chapters in the United States Bankruptcy Code which allow for different types of debt relief for individuals, businesses and other entitites.
+There are different chapters in the United States Bankruptcy Code which allow for different types of debt relief for individuals, businesses and other entities.
 The chapter of the bankruptcy code defines what can and cannot occur and be accomplished within the bankruptcy proceeding.
-Here is a sampling:
+Here is an overview:

-This chapter is designed primarily for businesses that want to remain in business, but sometimes is also used by individuals for debt reorganization.
-Chapter 11 offers greater felxibility and options than other chapters and, in the hands of an experienced bankruptcy reorganization attorney, can be extremely useful even in lower debt cases.
-The purpose of a Chapter 11 case is to get a Plan of Reorganization (repayment) confirmed by the Court.
-In order for the plan to be approved, typically the creditors must vote in favor of the Plan.
+This chapter is designed primarily for businesses that want to remain in business, but sometimes is also used by individuals who do not qualify for Chapter 7 and have too much debt for Chapter 13.
+Chapter 11 offers greater flexibility and options than other chapters and, in the hands of an experienced bankruptcy reorganization attorney, can be extremely useful even in lower debt cases.
+The purpose of a Chapter 11 Bankruptcy is to confirm a Plan of Reorganization with the Bankruptcy Court.
+In order for the plan to be approved, different creditors have the right to vote in favor or against a Plan.
 This requires careful, time-consuming planning by both the business owner and experienced bankruptcy attorney.

 Chapter 12 Bankruptcy is similar to Chapters 13 and 11; however, it is exclusively reserved for family farmers and fishermen.

 If you are dealing with mounting personal or business debt, contact The Law Office of Kathleen M. Toombs for a free bankruptcy consultation in order to discuss what option would work best for you or your business.